kaerdsar/odoo-addons/web_view_history/README.rst

 To use the module, you need to:

 * Install the addon in Odoo database
-* Pass the context 'save_as_inherited_view' to the write method of ir.ui.view model in the context you want to generate inherited view instead of update the current view.

-Example for website pages:

-    from odoo import models

-    class IrUiView(model.Model):
-        _inherit = 'ir.ui.view'

-        def save(self, value, xpath):
-            self = self.with_context(save_as_inherited_view=True)

-            return super(IrUiView, self).save(value, xpath)
+* There is a new boolean field in the mode view called enable_history, if you set this field to True all updates will be saved as inherited views.

 Known issues / Roadmap